keboola/developers-docs/integrate/push-data/tutorial/index.md

 {:toc}

-In this tutorial, we will setup a receiver for the [`issues`](https://docs.github.com/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues) event from Github Webhooks.
-This will allow you to monitor and analyse activity relating to issues on any of your Github repositories.
+In this tutorial, we will set up a receiver for the [`issues`](https://docs.github.com/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#issues) event from GitHub Webhooks.
+This will allow you to monitor and analyse activity relating to issues in any of your GitHub repositories.

-You will need your project's master token, and a Github repository in which you have the `Admin` role.
+You will need your project's master token, and a GitHub repository in which you have the `Admin` role.

 ### Creating a Receiver